AdobeDocs/experience-manager-64.en/help/communities/demo-mongo.md

 * Download MongoDB from [https://www.mongodb.org/](https://www.mongodb.org/)

-    * choice of OS:
+    * Choice of OS:

         * Linux
         * Mac 10.8
         * Windows 7

-    * choice of version:
+    * Choice of version:

-        * at a minimum, use version 2.6
+        * At a minimum, use version 2.6

 * Basic configuration

-    * follow the MongoDB install instructions
+    * Follow the MongoDB install instructions
-    * configure for mongod
+    * Configure for mongod

-        * no need to configure mongos or sharding
+        * No need to configure mongos or sharding

-    * the installed MongoDB folder will be referred to as &lt;mongo-install&gt;
+    * The installed MongoDB folder will be referred to as &lt;mongo-install&gt;
-    * the defined data directory path will be referred to as &lt;mongo-dbpath&gt;
+    * The defined data directory path will be referred to as &lt;mongo-dbpath&gt;

 * MongoDB may run on same host as AEM or run remotely